Atlas-OS/docs/docs/getting-started/post-installation/hardware/updating-the-bios.md

 # :material-chip: How to Update the BIOS

-Updating the BIOS can be beneficial for everyone as it can provide additional hardware support, allowing the use of new CPUs with older motherboards (depending on your socket), and improving overall performance and stability, which can lead to faster frame rates and fewer game crashes.
+Updating the BIOS can benefit everyone as it can provide additional hardware support, security fixes, more configuration, and improve overall performance & stability.
 It also ensures security updates are applied to protect against potential threats.

 If you have an outdated BIOS version, you can even be missing settings such as [Resizable BAR](./resizable-bar.md) which is crucial to enable supporting systems to improve performance.

-Now that we understand why it's important to upgrade, we need to check how outdated your BIOS is.

 ## :material-clipboard-list-outline: Prerequisites

 - A USB stick, preferably smaller than 32GB
-    - If you only have a USB stick larger than 32GB, it will still work but you will need to do an extra step.
+    - If your USB stick is larger than 32GB, you will need to do an extra step.
 - Up to an hour for the process

 ## :material-transfer-up: How to Upgrade your BIOS

+!!! danger "Updating your BIOS will reset settings!"
+    All current settings will likely be reset on a BIOS upgrade.
+It's also likely for profiles to be cleared, and any exported profiles to only be compatible with the BIOS version they were exported on.
+If you know you need any BIOS settings, note them down before continuing.

+!!! info "This guide is generalized"
-**Disclaimer**: Each motherboard manufacturer has a unique website layout and release process.
+    Each motherboard manufacturer has a unique website layout and release process.
 This guide provides general instructions.
 If you encounter difficulties, consider searching for a guide tailored to your specific manufacturer.

-### :material-vector-selection: How to check your Motherboard and BIOS version?
+### :material-vector-selection: Checking your Motherboard Model

-1. [Download HWiNFO](https://www.hwinfo.com/), open it, select **Sensors Only** and then **Start**.
+1. [Download HWiNFO](https://www.hwinfo.com/), open it, select **Sensors Only**, and then **Start**.
 1. Under the **Motherboard** section, we can see the **Motherboard** and **BIOS Date**.
 We will need these for finding and downloading your updated BIOS.
-    1. Example Motherboard: *MSI MPG B550 GAMING CARBON WIFI*.
+    1. **Example Motherboard:** *MSI MPG B550 GAMING CARBON WIFI*
-    1. Example BIOS Date: *10/12/2023*.
+    1. **Example BIOS Date:** *10/12/2023*

 ### :material-download: Downloading the Latest BIOS Version
 1. Search online for your **Motherboard** followed by **Support** to find the support page for your motherboard.